mat-ng/htn-backend-challenge-2024/README.md

 I used Docker because it made deployment to Google Cloud easy and straightforward.
 I simply had to create a Docker image locally, push it to Docker Hub — then I could configure my Google Cloud application to pull that Docker image and deploy it with GKE.

 It also ensures consistency between your system and my own, since I can encapsulate my app into a container image that will run identically on any system without the risk of environment-specific issues.

+#### <b>Why did I use GKE to deploy the application</b>
+I chose GKE because of its scalability.
+Since I can simply add or remove container instances of the app across the VM cluster managed by Google Cloud, I can scale the app horizontally in response to increased traffic (e.g. more users wanted to update their profile simultaneously, more users wanted to check out hardware simultaneously, etc.).

 # Database Schema
 <img src='./public/databaseDiagram.png' alt='Entity Relationship Diagram of Database'>